stephenredfield/InstructorResources/IssuingGrades.md

 3. Pull the **Last Activity** date.
 4. Return to the Faculty Grade Entry tool.
 5. Enter the last date of activity for the student in the respective column in the format MM/DD/YYYY (e.g. 01/04/2019).
-   - NOTE:  The last date the system accepts is the last day of Dead Week (Friday before Finals week).
+   - NOTE:  The last date the system will accept is the last day of Dead Week (Friday before Finals week).
 This day can be found on the [Academic Calendar](https://registrar.oregonstate.edu/osu-academic-calendar){:target="\_blank"}.
 Enter this date for any students whose participation outlasted Dead Week.
    - NOTE:  This format is **required**.
 The upload will fail for students who have date entries which don't match this format.

 ## Uploading Grades